server00987/gmod-unitvehicles/_for developers/File File String Remover/Readme.txt

 2) Run the .py file!
 3) Type in which strings you'd like to remove, including quotes - " 1080p" for example.
 4) Hit Enter and voila!

+Alt. place the _removetextsub.py file in one directory and it will change files in that directory, and all subcategories it can find within that directory.